francosbenitez/francosbenitez.com/contents/projects/twitter-bot.md

 live_url: "https://twitter.com/plan_psico"
 ---

+### What It Is
-This is a project adapted from the tutorial [How to Make a Twitter Bot With Python](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/).
-When developing it, I dealt with some difficulties connecting Ubuntu to Docker, but I learned a lot about both of them.
+This is a Twitter bot, adapted from the tutorial [How to Make a Twitter Bot With Python](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/)

+### What I Used
+Python as programming language, the Twitter API, Docker, Ubuntu, and AWS Lambda for automation.

+### What It Does
 Basically, the bot tweets "No" and its derivatives every day at 15 o'clock (UTC).
+The answer "No" and its derivatives refers the question "Has the curriculum of this school been updated?".

 My interest in creating something like this stemmed from my discomfort with the curriculum at my school where I study psychology.

-The answer "No" and its derivatives refers the question "Has the curriculum of this school been updated?".
+### What I Learnt
+When developing it, I dealt with some difficulties connecting Ubuntu to Docker, but I learned a lot about both of them.